kevin-j-m/kjm-blog/content/posts/temporary-state-in-tests.md

 ```

 When we do this, we want to ensure that the results are _temporary_.
 Other
-tests, or even areas within a given test, shouldn't be affected bythis state
+tests, or even areas within a given test, shouldn't be affected by this state
 change.
 It should still be whatever day the tests are **really** run otherwise.

 Now, in the case of these helpers from Rails, according to the documentation: